baleada/docs/src/prose/logic/classes/Recognizeable.md

 **Use the Function format for `options.effects`**.
 Your function should return an array of tuples.
 In each tuple, the first item should be one of the event types from your instance's first generic type, and the second item should be the side effect function.

 **Use `defineEffect` to build your effect tuples**.
-Your `options.effects` function receives a `defineEffect` helper function as its only argument. `defineEffect` accepts one of your event types as its first argument, and your side effect function as its second argument.
+Your `options.effects` function receives a `defineEffect` helper function as its only argument. `defineEffect` requires one of your event types as its first argument, and your side effect function as its second argument.
 It provides great type checking for your side effect, and it returns your tuple.

 :::
 ```ts